pmohun/philmohun/_posts/2018-11-13-The-Lie-Predictor-[1].md

 Ella was considering how to proceed when she felt the ground reverberate under her feet.
 A crack appeared in the flawless marble and the doors swung open, seemingly of their own accord.
 Darkness beckoned, and she hesitated for only a moment before entering.
 Her figure was quickly swallowed and the doors shut with finality.

-There were no passerby to witness the orb blink almost imperceptibly as Ella disappeared into the building.
+Almost imperceptibly, and without passerby to witness, no one saw the orb blink  as Ella disappeared into the building.